- Practice Areas

 Even if you feel fine after the accident, make sure you abide by the medical professionals’ suggestions for treatment and go into the hospital for an examination just in case something is wrong that you are not aware of.
 Also, should you realize days or weeks later that you suffered injuries from the accident and you refused treatment on the day of the accident, you will have a much harder time making an argument in court that you were in fact injured from the accident.

 Once you have ensured that you are safe and healthy, make sure to call an attorney as soon as possible so they can get to work on getting you the compensation you deserve.
-Call us at (404) 259-7635 or visit our website for your free consultation, and let us help you today.
+Call us at (404) 259-7635 or visit our Atlanta car accident lawyer for your free consultation, and let us help you today.